 The electromagnetic environment

 Any electrical or electronic device creates what is called an electromagnetic (EM) environment as electrons are moved around to make the device work.
-In addition, there may be natural phenomena such as lightning occurring in the same location.
-Or for one of a variety of reasons, an electrostatic discharge may take place even when a device or system is not in its normal functioning mode.
+In addition, natural phenomena such as lightning may occur in the same location.
+Also, for a variety of reasons, an electrostatic discharge may take place even when a device or system is not in its normal functioning mode.

 Lightning over a city

-When engineers first became aware of the effects of such phenomena, in the earliest days of radio, they usually referred to radio frequency interference (RFI).
+When engineers first became aware of these effects, in the early days of radio, they usually referred to them as radio frequency interference (RFI).
 Today, the term electromagnetic interference (EMI) better reflects the fact that electrical and electronic systems may cause disturbances at any frequency between 0 Hz and the GHz (microwave) range.

 Electromagnetic compatibility itself is defined as:

-"the ability of an equipment or system to function satisfactorily in its electromagnetic environment without introducing intolerable electromagnetic disturbances to anything in that environment."
+"the ability of equipment or a system to function satisfactorily in its electromagnetic environment without introducing intolerable electromagnetic disturbances to anything in that environment".